fortify-presales/IWA/README.md

 Secure Web App
 ==============

-A Java/Spring Boot Web Application for use in Micro Focus demonstrations.
+A Java/Spring Boot Web Application for use in [Micro Focus Fortify](https://www.microfocus.com/en-us/solutions/application-security) demonstrations.

 To run (and test) locally execute the following from the command line: